Catch phrase: Saving the world, one apostrophe at a time.

 Books: Book Blueprint: How any entrepreneur can write an awesome book and Fund Your Book: 5 steps to form powerful funding partnerships (release date: May 2018)

 Hello and welcome - I'm looking forward to getting to know you (and your book) better!
-For the moment, though, here's a little about what I believe.
+For the moment, though, here's a little about me.

-I believe that every entrepreneur has the potential to produce a great book.
-The catch is that you need the right support to do it.
+But it only works if you write a great book.
+And I believe that every entrepreneur and business leader can write a great book, but you need the right support to do it.

 Why?
 Because I believe ‘good enough’ isn’t good enough.
-You are writing a book that represents your business, and mediocre content isn’t going to cut it.
+You are writing a book that represents your knowledge, skills and expertise.
+You're writing a book that represents your business, or that will propel you to take the next step in your career, and mediocre content isn’t going to cut it.
 It needs to be great.
 And a human spell check isn’t going to raise it to that standard.

 That’s why we never return a mediocre book to a client.
 While most books come to us with the potential for greatness, we never let them leave our desks until they are actually great.